-Choosing a fire pit for your yard is no easy task mind you.
+Choosing a high quality, outdoor gas powered fire pit for your yard is no easy task mind you.
 There are dozens of options, styles and finishes available in both gas fire pits and wood burning fireplaces.

 For this article, I wanted to test out a bunch of propane powered fire pits/ fireplaces that would work for nearly any backyard.
 I chose several different styles and price points and came up with 5 picks that are the best options for adding some fire to your yard.

 Here is a comparison table showing some of the main features of the fire pits I tested.